-🖾 ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year end December 31, 2022 or

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to Commission File Number: 001-38047

-Upbound Group, Inc. (Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-5501 Headquarters Drive

-Plano, Texas 75024 (Address, including zip code of registrant's principal executive offices) Registrant's telephone number, including area code: 972-801-1100

-Securities registered pursuant to Section 12(b) of the Act: Trading Symbol

-Title of Each Class

-Common Stock, par value \$0.01 per share

-RCII Securities registered pursuant to Section 12(g) of the Act: None Name of Exchange on Which Registered The Nasdaq Stock Market

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes 🗌 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \square Accelerated filer \square Non-accelerated filer \square Smaller reporting company \Box Emerging growth company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.
+(Mark Oile) ☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURI TIES EXCHANGE ACT OF 1934 I For the fiscal year end December 31, 2022 2 or ☐ TRANSITION REPORT PURSUANT TO SECT ' ' CURITIES EXCHANGE ACT OF 1934 Co transition period from to ommission File Number: 001-380 047 Upbe ound Group, , Inc. (Exac ct name of registrant as specified in its ch arter) Delaware 45-0491516 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 5501 Headquarters Drive Plano, Texas 75024 (Ada dress, including zip code of registra principal executive offices) ant's Registrant's tele phone number, including area code e: 972-801-1100 egistered pursuant to Section 12(b) Title of Each Class Trading Symbol Name of Exchange on Which Registered Common Stock, par value \$0.01 per share RCII The Nasdaq Stock Market Securities r registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known se easoned issuer, as defined in Rule 405 of the Securities Act.
+Yes ☑ No □ Indicate by check mark if the registrant is not required to f ile reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
+Yes \square No \blacksquare Indicate by check mark whether the registrant (1) has file 1934 during the preceding 12 months (or for such shorter filing requirements for the past 90 days.
+Yes \boxtimes No \square by Section 13 or 15(d) of the Securities Exchange Act of aired to file such reports), and (2) has been subject to such Indicate by check mark whether the registrant has submitt of Regulation S-T during the preceding 12 months (or for er, a non-accelerated filer, a smaller reporting company, or filer," "smaller reporting company," and "emerging growth Large accelerated filer $lacksquare$ Accelerated filer \Box Non-accommaller reporting company \Box Emerging growth compan If an emerging growth company, indicate by check mark in new or revised financial accounting standards provided pu 2 use the extended transition period for complying with any hange Act. $\ \Box$ Indicate by check mark whether the registrant has filed a recontrol over financial reporting under Section 404(b) of the prepared or issued its audit report.

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗌 No 🗵
+Yes 🗆 No 🗷

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box

-Indicate by check mark whether any of these error corrections are restatements that require a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240 10D-1(b).
+Indicate by check mark whether any of these error corrections are restatements that require a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240 10D-1(b). \square

-Aggregate market value of the 53,290,246 shares of Common Stock held by non-affiliates of the registrant at the closing sales price as reported on The Nasdaq Global Select Market, on June 30, 2022 \$ 1,036,495,277 Number of shares of Common Stock outstanding as of the close of business on February 20, 2023: 55,729,109 Documents incorporated by reference:
+Aggregate market value of the 53,290,246 shares of Common Stock held by non-affiliates of the registrant at the closing sales price as reported on The Nasdaq Global Select Market, on June 30, 2022

+Number of shares of Common Stock outstanding as of the close of business on February 20, 2023:

+Documents incorporated by reference: